Embodying Unapologetic Confidence

 That's the energy.
 That's what people feel.
 That's what commands a room before you say a word.

-The next time you want to vent about someone — sit with the feeling instead.
-Notice what shifts.
+The next time you want to vent about someone — sit with the feeling instead and notice what shifts

 Ask yourself: am I in an earning season or a nurturing season right now?
 Am I honoring that?

-Do one hard thing this week that you've been avoiding.
-Just one.
-Feel what that does for how you carry yourself.
+Do one hard thing this week you've been avoiding — just one, and feel what that does for how you carry yourself